128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-in-memory       Don&#x27;t store any historical data short           Metrics will be stored for the short duration as defined in the router&#x27;s config intermediate    Metrics will be stored for the short and intermediate durations as defined in the router&#x27;s config long            Metrics will be stored for the short, intermediate, and long durations as defined in the router&#x27;s config
+- in-memory: Don not store any historical data
+- short: Metrics will be stored for the short duration as defined in the router&#x27;s config
+- intermediate: Metrics will be stored for the short and intermediate durations as defined in the router&#x27;s config
+- long: Metrics will be stored for the short, intermediate, and long durations as defined in the router&#x27;s config

 ## `configure authority router system metrics retention`